-A thorough check of the measures to manage stormwater and surface water must be conducted by the construction contractor on a daily basis, especially before and after a forecast storm/rain event.
-Construction contractors are to be aware of upcoming weather conditions and modify/implement appropriate measures in order to prevent off-site migration of sediment or contaminated water.
+A thorough check of the measures to manage stormwater and surface water must be conducted by the construction manager and / or contractor on a daily basis, especially before and after a forecast storm/rain event.
+The construction manager and / or contractor must be aware of upcoming weather conditions and modify/implement appropriate measures in order to prevent off-site migration of sediment or contaminated water.
 Any deficiencies in the mitigation measures must be addressed and/or repaired immediately.
 It is best to inspect the stormwater and surface water mitigation measures within 24 hours of a rain event.
 Inspection should include information relating to: